Shimakh/AWS-configuration/README.md

 This last command will give us the content of our generated key pair

-Now we just need to copy this contenet, and go back to our AWS console.
+Now we just need to copy this contenet, and go back to our AWS console

-    B.Import Key Pair
+   B.Import key pair

-Click on the key pair section tab then choose Import key pair.
+Click on the key pair section tab, then choose Import key pair.

 Choose a name for the key pair and copy the content to the Public Key Content part and hit Import

 * Configuring our security group

 Hit the Create security Group tab

 We need to choose Add Rule to choose our own ports.
-Here we need

-Type                 Port      source

-ssh                  22        Anywhere

-http                  8888      Anywhere

-custom TCP Rule       2376      Anywhere

-Custom TCP Rule       27016     Anywhere
+The ports that we need are: 22 , 8888 , 2376, 27016

+22 is ssh and 8888 is http

+It is important to choose Anywhere as our source

-Then hit Creat
+Then hit Create

 Now we have everything to launch our instance.